Consensys/doctools.template-site/docs/examples/write_cli_reference.md

 ### Environment variables

-For each command line option, the equivalent environment variable is:
+For each command-line option, the equivalent environment variable is:

 * remove leading `--`
 * Upper-case